HL7/bulk-data/input/pagecontent/export.md

 [View table of parameters for Group Export](OperationDefinition-group-export.html)

-FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all patients in specified [Group](https://www.hl7.org/fhir/group.html).
+FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all members of a specified [Group](https://www.hl7.org/fhir/group.html).

 If a FHIR server supports Group-level data export, it SHOULD support reading and searching for `Group` resource.
 This enables clients to discover available groups based on stable characteristics such as `Group.identifier`.